megajoules8/data_science_worksheets/README.md

 This is a collection of worksheets that were sent to me by a student.
 I have provided my own solutions.
 These worksheets and their solutions can be found else-where online.

-To avoid confusion for beginners, the main difference is my avoidance of loops where possible.
+To avoid confusion for beginners, the main difference is my avoidance of loops where possible (except for when asked by the student for demonstration purposes).
 There are certain optimisations I could still do (pointed out in my comments when possible), but I think this is a marked improvement on the previous solution versions.

 Proper vectorisation will make your code much more efficient and readable.